Last Updated on April 23, 2023

-Once the Russian Bear Dog is full grown, its fur can vary in length.
-Depending on your preference, your giant pooch can have a long, medium, or short hair.
+Once the Russian Bear Dog is full-grown, its fur can vary in length.
+Depending on your preference, your giant pooch can have long, medium, or short hair.

-Those with long hair are the only ones who have a bear-like mane and feathering found at the back of its legs and tail.
+Those with long hair are the only ones who have a bear-like mane and feathering found at the back of their legs and tail.

 The Russian Bear Dog’s coat comes in different colors, too.
 You can see them in black, white, gray, cream, fawn, or a rusty red-brown shade.

 And with all their hair, this breed is not hypoallergenic.